-If you installed Alarms with RadioLINK modules and did not House Code them, you may be receiving alarm signals from a neighbouring system.
-This can be easy rectified by "House Coding" your Alarms - see booklet 'RF Modules for Battery Powered Smoke & Heat Alarms.
+If you installed Smoke Alarms with RadioLINK modules and did not House Code them, you may be receiving alarm signals from a neighbouring system.
+This can be easy rectified by "House Coding" your Alarms - see the 'RadioLINK Module Booklet'.

-1. To cancel a false alarm from a Smoke Alarm (which has its red light flashing rapidly), press the Test/Hush button (the Smoke Alarm will automatically switch to a reduced sensitivity condition).
+1. To cancel a false alarm from a Smoke Alarm (which has its red light flashing rapidly), press the Test/Hush button.

 The Smoke Alarms will be silenced for a period of approximately 10 minutes.
-The red light on the cover of the Smoke Alarm will flash every 10 seconds (instead of 40 seconds) to indicate that the unit has been silenced.
+The red light on the cover of the Smoke Alarm will flash every 8 seconds to indicate that the alarm has been silenced.

-2. The Smoke Alarm will reset to normal sensitivity at the end of the silenced period (10 minutes).
-If additional silenced time is required, simply push the Test/Hush button again.

-3. If kitchen usage/layout is such that there are an unacceptable level of nuisance alarms, re-locate the Smoke Alarm further away where it will be less affected by cooking fumes etc. We recommend the use of a Heat Alarm in the Kitchen area to avoid such nuisance alarms.
+- 2. The Smoke Alarm will reset at the end of the silenced period (10 minutes). - 3.
+If kitchen usage/layout is such that there are an unacceptable level of nuisance alarms, re-locate the Smoke Alarm further away where it will be less affected by cooking fumes etc. We recommend the use of a Heat Alarm in the Kitchen area to avoid such nuisance alarms.